 If XML-RPC is disabled, you should see the error message: ‘Forbidden: You don’t have permission to access this resource.’

 We hope this article helped you learn how to easily disable XML-RPC in WordPress.
-You may also want to learn how to install Google analytics in WordPress, or check out our list of live chat software for small business.
+You may also want to see our guide on how to easily add JavaScript in WordPress and the best WordPress development tools.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.